rancher/fleet-examples/README.md

 ## Single Cluster Examples

 All examples will deploy content to clusters with no per-cluster customizations.
-The is a good starting point to understand the basics of structuring git repos for Fleet.
+This is a good starting point to understand the basics of structuring git repos for Fleet.

 | Example | Description |